NYTS COVID-19 PANDEMIC UPDATE

 I hope these words bring you comfort as they do me.
 The storm did not come to stay.
 It came to pass.
 Therefore our souls will take courage.
 In taking courage, we do not have to pretend that things are the same.
 I must admit; things are not the same at NYTS.
 We realize that we are just brick and mortar without our students, our faculty, our staff, our alumni and our community.
 We miss you!

 As we live in the days of social distancing, a global health crisis, unprecedented lay-offs and terminations, and family and friends suffering from sickness and death; we recognize that the sustenance and maturation of our faith is even more crucial.
 I was just listening to Governor Cuomo’s most recent press conference and was both saddened and encouraged within minutes.
-Saddened to hear that we have over 20,000 cases of COVID-19 in New York State – and encouraged that most people are recovering with no long term side effects.
+Saddened to hear that we have over 20,000 cases of COVID-19 in New York State – and encouraged that most people are recovering with no long-term side effects.
 And yet – our fight continues.

 In response to the Governor’s ‘stay home’ mandate, NYTS will continue to move forward remotely, but our physical offices are closed until further notice.
 While public gatherings are prohibited, and while we must maintain appropriate physical distance; displacement, disruption and division will not stop the grace and growth of God’s family.
 I am grateful that we have a faculty and staff that are dedicated to the continued education and support of our students and I am grateful for our students, who are committed to finishing what they have started.

-Unlike many residential sister schools who are sending students home for the semester, you all have not had to deal with displacement.
+Unlike many residential sister schools that are sending students home for the semester, you all have not had to deal with displacement.
 Yet, you have done what many of our schools are still struggling to do – move to an online class platform.
 On Friday, we finished our first week of online classes and we could not have done it without your support, understanding and commitment.

 Unlike other schools whose students had already been using an online platform, we transitioned from a fully residential program to a fully online program.
 And you did it with less than a week’s notice.
 Thank you for how you have responded and not missed a beat as we were forced to make a quick, hard transition with little preparation.
 I am so proud of you all!
 We will monitor our progress for the remainder of the semester and encourage you to call or email the help desk if you experience any challenges.
 We remain committed to our mission and mandate to “prepare faith and thought leaders to engage relevant, restorative and revolutionary ministry” now more than ever.
 Thank you for helping this mission come to life!